taltechnlp/est-asr-pipeline/README.md

 Nextflow offers great support for container technologies like Docker and different cluster and cloud environments as well as Kubernetes.

-*This pipeline requires aserver with a failry modern NViudia GPU!*
+*This pipeline requires a server with a fairly modern NViudia GPU!*

 ## Installation